 Biofeedback is performed using sophisticated instrumentation to determine that the correct muscle is being contracted, and to show when a muscle is becoming fatigued.
 This information is used to design an exercise plan with specific muscle strengthening instructions, much like a personal trainer in a gym.

 Pelvic Floor Stimulation

 Muscle stimulation aids in muscle re-education and strengthening.
 In our program, stimulation is used to assist you in rehabilitating weak pelvic floor muscles for stress urinary incontinence or fecal incontinence.
 It is also used to calm involuntary bladder muscle contraction in the case of overactive bladder.
 Or, if you suffer chronic pelvic pain, electrical stimulation can be set to reduce muscle spasm and muscle guarding.

 Once strength is improved, the bladder can be "retrained" to hold a larger volume of urine so bathroom breaks are not needed so frequently.

 Symptoms can sometimes be alleviated with simple dietary modifications.
-It is thought that some foods and beverages are thought to contribute to bladder leakage and or irritation.
-It is reasonable to see if elimination one or all of the bladder irritants to see if this is helpful.
+It is thought that some foods and beverages contribute to bladder leakage and/or irritation.
+It is reasonable to see if eliminating one or all of the bladder irritants is helpful.
 We review your diet and give your information on the most common foods that irritate the bladder.